Tapendrakaul/proxy_proj/README.md

-"# using proxy with selenium chrome driver and also using proxy with request metho"
+"# using proxy with selenium chrome driver and also using proxy with request method"